scurry222/Django-First-Project/README.md

 	2. If you have Django installed, go into repo and run `python manage.py runserver` to start the server.

-	3. Copy web location (most likely `http://127.0.0.1:8000/`) into your favorite browser to display view.
+	3. Copy web location (default `http://127.0.0.1:8000/`) into your favorite browser to display view.